sachin-frayne/elasticsearch-examples/slop.md

 {"index":{"_id":4}}
 {"field":"code open"}

-# with a slop value of 0 we are looking for an exact match, not counting analysis
+# with a slop value of 0 we are looking for an exact match
-# doc with _id: 1 is returned
+## doc with _id: 1 is returned

-GET index/_search
+GET /index/_search
 {
   "query": {
     "match_phrase": {